c19witness/uk-covid19-inquiry/2023-11-01_module-2/1_Ms_Helen_MacNamara.rst

 **Ms Helen MacNamara**: Even I was surprised by that when I went back into the record and saw how long it actually took.

-**Counsel Inquiry**: It's all very well to think of those complicated arrangements, a bit like the royal family, to stop senior officials and politicians becoming infected, but if they're working between the Cabinet Office and Number 10 and they're all having to touch a touch pad and there's no hand sanitiser, it's perhaps hardly surprising that so many of you got Covid at the same time?
+**Counsel Inquiry**: It's all very well to think of those complicated arrangements, a bit like the royal family, to stop senior officials and politicians becoming infected, but if they're working between the Cabinet Office and Number 10 and they're all having to touch a touch pad and there's no :outline:`hand sanitiser`, it's perhaps hardly surprising that so many of you got Covid at the same time?

 **Ms Helen MacNamara**: It's not surprising at all, and also it's indicative of just a lack of care, actually, which I think was damaging in all sorts of ways.

-**Counsel Inquiry**: Do you think that sort of planning has now been done or systems have been changed so that we could have some confidence that if there was, let's say, a flu pandemic, just as transmissible if not more so than Covid, perhaps there will be some sanitiser on that touch pad?
+**Counsel Inquiry**: Do you think that sort of planning has now been done or systems have been changed so that we could have some confidence that if there was, let's say, a flu pandemic, just as transmissible if not more so than Covid, perhaps there will be some :outline:`sanitiser` on that touch pad?

 **Ms Helen MacNamara**: I hope so, and I hope that people are better looked after, more importantly.